-Redmi Note 8 Pro launched on Aug 29th in China, and it hasn’t officially landed in Nepali market.
+Redmi Note 8 Pro launched on Aug 29th in China, and it hasn’t officially landed in the Nepali market.
 However, we have weighed the best it can offer and speculated how much would be the Redmi Note 8 Pro price in Nepal.

 Xiaomi, recently, launched Redmi Note 8 series— Redmi Note 8 and Redmi Note 8 Pro— as the successor to the Redmi Note 7 and 7 Pro respectively.
-These smartphones are the best mid-rangers you will find in 2019, except there is also Realme XT as a competitor where both of these share most of the specs, an identical 64MP camera sensor and quad-camera setup.
+These smartphones are the best mid-rangers you will find in 2019, except there is also Realme XT as a competitor where both of these share most of the specs, an identical 64MP camera sensor, and quad-camera setup.

 Highlights: Redmi Note 8 Pro